jakob-bagterp/browserist/docs/settings/comparison-to-selenium/browser-types.md

 Let's imagine another example where we want to do the same task, but with different browser types.

 ### With Browserist
-Since the configuration class is separate from the web driver and consistent across browser types, Browserist often scales with less code compared to Selenium:
+Because the configuration class is separate from the web driver and consistent across browser types, Browserist often scales with less code compared to Selenium:

 ```python linenums="1"
 from browserist import Browser, BrowserSettings, BrowserType